 No Look Pass is a collaborative artistic duo that explores the intersection of art and sports.
 Focusing on organized sports and the role they play in modern society as both an economic success and a cultural force, Abigail Smithson and Glauco Adorno seek to understand games not only as neutral entertainment, but also as an institutionalized performance and social ritual, that is fully inserted in the context of modern society.
 They seek to rethink the court and field as a space to question traditional ideas of patriotism and representation, shed light on embedded power dynamics within the games and discuss sovereignty of the body.

-By understanding ways in which artists can serve as documenters, we redefine the role of the spectator and make ourselves active participants in the dialogue surrounding sports.
+By understanding ways in which artists can serve as collectors, No Look Pass redefines the role of the spectator, where a visual artist and a curator become active participants in the dialogue surrounding sports.